Rutgers-ESSP/CESL-STEHM-GP/README.md

 # CESL-STEHM-GP: Spatio-Temporal Empirical Hierarchical Modeling of sea-level data with Gaussian Processes

-README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, 2022-02-09 20:42:00 -0500
+README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, 2023-06-30

-## Citation and Acknowledgements
+## Citation

 Version 1.0 of this code was released on 30 January 2016 to accompany